charmarr/charmarr-meta/adr/storage/adr-002-charmarr-storage-charm.md

 - Relation events when consuming charms connect or disconnect

 The reconciler workflow:
-1. Check if required Kubernetes resources exist (PVC for local, PV and PVC for NFS)
+1. Check if required Kubernetes resources exist (PVC for `storage-class`, PV and PVC for `native-nfs`)
 2. Compare current resource specifications with desired configuration
 3. Create missing resources or patch existing ones to match desired state
 4. Watch for resource conditions indicating success or failure